Glitch31415/rws/README.md

 Server hosters are supposed to include the mode they're using alongside their frequency in the activeservers list, so if they do, go onto that frequency and mode.

-If a server's listing in the activeservers list contains "noisy data, == required" in the notes section, then all data sent to the server needs to be between two equal signs in order to be recognized.
+If a server's listing in the activeservers list contains "noisy data, \``` required" in the notes section, then all data sent to the server needs to be between three backticks in order to be recognized.
 Send a test message to get the attention of the server.
-Example: "==hi==" (the contents of this message doesn't matter)
+Example: "\```hi\```" (the contents of this message doesn't matter)

 If the server is hearing you correctly, it will respond back and ask for your callsign.
 Respond back using the format above.
-Example: "==KJ7QQG=="
+Example: "\```KJ7QQG\```"

 You are now fully connected to the server.
 It will ask you for a password, then give you a welcome message with a list of commands.
-You can go from there, remembering to put every message between double equal signs if needed.
+You can go from there, remembering to put every message between triple backticks if needed.

 Some things to be aware of: